-Introduction to the career of dental assisting, with emphasis A continuation of HSDA 1124 with introduction to chairside on its history, organization, and guidelines; basic dental termi-dental assisting for the various recognized dental specialnology; introduction to the techniques of prevention, control, ties; experience in basic expanded functions including actual and patient motivation; basic procedures in first aid, emergen-patient contact.
-Radiographic experience in order to ensure cies, and the handling of special-needs patients.
-Permission quality assurance in exposing and processing dental radiographs.
+A continuation of HSDA 1124 with introduction to chairside dental assisting for the various recognized dental specialties; experience in basic expanded functions including actual patient contact.
+Radiographic experience in order to ensure quality assurance in exposing and processing dental radiographs.
 Lab fee: \$10.
 Permission of Program Director required.